Is CBD right for your pet? Do you know what CBD actually is? Everyone wants what is best for their pets, and CBD Oil might be worth looking into.

 - If the product is labeled "Isolate" there should be NO THC.
-If the product is labled "Full Spectrum" there should be < 0.3% THC.
+If the product is labeled "Full Spectrum" there should be < 0.3% THC.

-- Although pet CBD products come in various administration methods, CBD in liquid oil form is the best way to gauge exactly how much CBD you are giving to your pet.
+- Although pet CBD products come in various administration methods, CBD in liquid oil form is the easiest way to gauge exactly how much CBD you are giving to your pet.

 - Make sure there are no pesticides, or fungicides.
 If it's not listed on the site, you should be able to reach out to a staff member who should have no problems answering this question.